AI-Generated Misinformation: The Threat in the 2024 Election Year

 Police: False recording may have been done in retaliation for school investigation

 In the recording, the voice said Black students were unable to test their way out of a paper bag and questioned “how difficult it is to get these students to meet their grade-level expectations.”
-The recording also made disparaging comments about Jewish people and named staff members who “should never have been hired.”
+The recording also made disparaging comments regarding Jewish people and named staff members who “should never have been hired.”

 The Baltimore Banner reported that school community members believe Eiswert made those discriminatory comments.
 Eiswert has denied making the comments and has not worked at the school since the investigation began, according to the news outlet.